-UMCH is a German branch of the accredited state University of Medicine, Pharmacy, Natural Sciences and Technology of Targu Mures.
-At present, the UMCH itself pays for the costs incurred to enable medical studies to be carried out in Germany.
-The tuition fees also contribute to this and are usually paid semi-annually by the students (2 tuition fees per academic year; details can be found here).
+UMCH is a German branch of the accredited national University of Medicine, Pharmacy, Natural Sciences and Technology of Targu Mures in Romania.
+At present, UMCH itself pays for the costs incurred to enable medical studies to be carried out in Germany.
+The tuition fees also contribute to this and are usually paid semi-annually by the students (two tuition fees per academic year; details can be found here).

 Study Medicine in Germany